mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/05-ui-requirements-for-views.md

 ---
-title: 05.
-UI Requirements
+title: 02.
+Feature Requirements
 description:
 published: true
-date: 2022-02-04T03:37:53.322Z
+date: 2022-02-17T03:31:53.697Z
 tags:
 editor: markdown
 dateCreated: 2022-01-24T23:01:08.734Z
 ---

-The first version of Views should support the following features.
+For the initial proof-of-concept version of Views, we'll need the following features.

 I've marked the features we should support as "for alpha release", but I've also listed a few potential future features so that we can think about them while designing code architecture and UI/UX.